hiyin/covidscope-user-tutorial/docs/index.md

 Once we generated the features, we can visualise the features as shown on the Covidscope website, as well as assess whether the features can distinguish between mild and severe patients in the two age groups.

 ```
-Here we use classifyR, which provide wrapper functions for multiple machine learning classification model and cross-validation function.
+Here we use classifyR, which provides wrapper functions for multiple machine learning classification model and cross-validation function.
 library(classifyR)
 classifyr_result <- crossValidate(scfeatures_result,
                                  outcome,